 OBJECTIVELY EVALUATING YOUR STUDENT'S WRITING - SOLD OUT

 Objectively Evaluating Your Student’s Writing

 WORKSHOP FEE: No additional fee

 You want your student to become an outstanding communicator, but how do you objectively evaluate their essays and reports?
 Whether you are a pro at English composition or embarrassed by your own writing, the truth is you can effectively — and objectively — evaluate and grade your student’s writing.
 This workshop will cover simple tools and rubrics that overcome parental bias and get to the heart of good non-fiction writing and give you a game plan for mastering them.
 Tyler will answer your burning questions and you’ll get hands-on practice using these tools during the workshop.

-GAMES & ACTIVITIES THAT BOOST WRITING SKILLS
+GAMES & ACTIVITIES THAT BOOST WRITING SKILLS - SOLD OUT

 Games and Activities That Boost Writing Skills